guardsight/gsvsoc_cybersecurity-incident-response-plan/README.md

 1. Make notes of actions you took during the assessment phase
-   1. What you do, see, and hear will be used by investigators, after action reporting, and maintained for posterity purposes
+   1. What you do, see, and hear will be used by investigators, after-action reporting, and maintained for posterity purposes
 2. Record times
 3. Communicate using 24HR/military time (e.g. 0900, 1330, 1845)
 4. Record atomic attributes